 Team work Summary

-In order to achieve in this project, it was extremely important to have good team work.
+In this project, it was extremely important to have good team work.
 In order to ensure that both members were able to effectively communicate with each other and have someone to contribute their work to, a GitHub repository and slack channel was created by Jaclyn for this assignment as demonstrated below by the provided screenshots.

 [Fig. 1] - Slack Messaging channel